Religion, Philosophy and Ethics

 Girls who choose to take the subject at A Level in Year 12 and 13 follow the OCR Religious Studies – H573 specification, with a focus on Philosophy of Religion, Religious Ethics and Developments in Christian Thoughts.

-There are many extracurricular visits, including visits to York Minster and the Northwood Orthodox Synagogue Holocaust Memorial Day.
-Girls are also given the opportunity to attend conferences relating to their GCSE and A Level examinations such as those organised by Dr Peter Vardy, Vice Principle of Heythrop College.
+There are many extracurricular visits, including visits to Bhakti Vedanta Manor and Northwood Orthodox Synagogue Holocaust Memorial Day.
+Girls are also given the opportunity to attend conferences relating to their GCSE and A level examination such as those organised by Julie Arliss and Dr Peter Vardy of Candle Conferences.

-The department organises a weekly Philosophy club, as well as providing drop in surgeries for KS4 and KS5 students to help prepare them for their forthcoming examinations.
+The department organises a weekly Philosophy club and works with the Royal Institute for Philosophy to provide additional courses for students.
+We also provide drop in surgeries for KS4 and KS5 students to help prepare them for their forthcoming examinations.